edsu/diary/README.md

 ---

+## 8/23/2023

+The *mooed* *lygii*, in all its *restlessly* intriguing existence, performed in a rhythm as if it had been *unified* into the fabric of the vast cosmic ballet.
+Today, its *slurred* sounds echoed back as if the universe *answered*.
+Its *bulked*, *gamey* stature resembles the *curdled* formation of nebulous clouds, an almost poetic *discrowned* image speaking of unimaginable wonders.
+I felt the concept of cosmic *impregnation* *crystallising* in my thoughts.
+Such a concept could only inspire the feeling of *ghastliness* for many, but to me, it was *promising*.
+Yet in the middle of this personal revelation, one that I would compare to the battles waged by celestial beings, I had to *recourir* towards my point of stability as an unexpected *epilepsy* attack overcame me.

 ## 8/22/2023

 There's an *absorbingly* magical peace in the solitude of my *idlest* hours, wholly engrossed in tracing out the mosaic of thoughts that my mind *amounts* to.
 A crumbled page from a storybook, a poem like '*Lethington*', some beautiful architecture perhaps an edifice like the *abbeys* of *Carthage* or the remnants of *Badajos*, are all capable of sparking the *raff* of imagination in me.
 The silence in my room is so profound that I can almost hear the *ceilings* whispering histories of *Zeboim*, or recounting tales of *allfonsce* in quaint *Camelford*.
 More often than not, these lead to 'might haves' and '*moughty* *alternatives*'.
 It's a whimsical journey that takes me through winding roads, under comet studded skies, a journey that made me realize, how often one *neglects* the echoes of the universe in the mundane humdrum of our world, echoing in cosmos from our very own *Halley*.
 But at times, there is a sense of *final*ity, like the silence that follows the maddening applause, reinforcing the stark contrast.
 A contrast that *Harhas* succinctly put as 'the music in silence, and the silence in music'.